dokadon/terraform-web-server/README.md

 # terraform-web-server
 Deploys a simple Apache web server instance on Ubuntu 19.04 in AWS using terraform.

-One command initializes the terraform environment.
+Initializes the terraform environment.
 ``terraform init``

-One command builds the infrastructure.
+Builds the infrastructure.
 ``terraform apply``

-One command tears down the infrastructure.
+Tears down the infrastructure.
 ``terraform destroy``

-One command runs the tests
+Runs the tests
 ``pytest --driver Firefox``

-One command handles installing the required build environment ``bash install-preqs.sh``
+Installs the required build environment
+``bash install-preqs.sh``